Larke Pass, Manaslu Region

 Max Altitude: 3,500 meters/ 11,585 feet Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 3-4 hoursDistance: 5 kilometers/ 3.5 miles.

 After breakfast, we will descend to the Budhi Gandaki River.
 You will then move outside the treeline, and then ascend to the ridge after crossing a wooden bridge of the Budhi Gandaki River, Today's trekking route p[asses through many Chhorten, Mani walls, and broad pastures of yaks and rocky terrain.
-After multiple ascents and descends we will walk through the beautiful Kani village which is dedicated to yad herding.
+After multiple ascents and descents we will walk through the beautiful Kani village, which is dedicated to yad herding.
 As today is a short easy hike, if we arrive at Samdo on time for lunch, it will be possible to explore the Samdo Peak in the evening for the breathtaking sunset view.
-Overnight at Samdo
+Overnight at Samdo.

 Max Altitude: 3,875 meters/12,713 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 4-5 hoursDistance: 8 kilometers/ 5 miles